 Put sunflowers in their permanent location when planting.
 Due to their taproot, moving plants is not advisable.
 It is nearly impossible to move growing plants with taproots once active growth has started.

 Can you transplant sunflowers from a starting pot?
 If you want to get started early growing this plant, you may grow from seed in a container.
 Transplanting sunflower seedlings shortly after sprouting is the best practice.

 Tips for Moving Sunflower Plants

-Because the seeds are large, grow quickly and have a long taproot, moving sunflower plants from the sprouting container into the ground can be tricky.
+Since the seeds are large, grow quickly, and have a long taproot, moving sunflower plants from the sprouting container into the ground can be tricky.
 Do this less than three weeks after planting or as soon as you see leaves developing.
 If you leave plants in the starting container too long, growth of the long taproot may be stunted.

 If you buy a growing sunflower in a pot, look closely to make sure top growth appears healthy and, if you can, take a look at the roots.
 Don’t purchase this plant if it appears rootbound.

 If you want to grow sunflowers in a container, choose a pot that is deep and possibly a dwarf variety of the plant.
 Sources say a one to two gallon pot is big enough for a dwarf plant and that the mammoth types need at least a five gallon container.
 Sunflowers growing in a container will likely need staking too.

 So, do sunflowers transplant well?
 Answer: in most cases, not so well.
 Only attempt to transplant those you’ve started from seed and do that as quickly as the plant allows.